 How To Find A Profitable Niche Market In 3 Easy Steps

-People looking for their first niche often think they have to find something that no one else knows about.
+Often when choosing a niche or looking for their first niche they incorrectly believe they have to find something that no one else knows about.

-Even if you find one that's not being actively marketed in there's likely a reason for that, usually that there's no demand for it or no money to be made.
+Even if you find a niche that's not being actively marketed in (unlikely) there's always a good reason for there being no competition and usually, it's because there's no demand for it or no money to be made.

 And if you genuinely find a brand new niche there will be little demand, few products to promote, and nowhere to find your target audience.

-So the best niches you can look for are evergreen niches that already have:
+So the best niches you can choose are evergreen niches that already have:

 - A proven track record.